AdobeDocs/platform-learn.en/help/tutorial-data-collection/configure-the-client/implement-product-page-data-layer.md

 >[!NOTE]
 >
->Thank you for investing your time in learning about Adobe Experience Platform Web SDK.
+>Thank you for investing your time in learning about Data Collection.
 If you have questions, want to share general feedback, or have suggestions on future content, please share them on this [Experience League Community discussion post](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-with-web/td-p/444996)